MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 |Spend|Spend|The total cost of all clicks.
 The cost is in the account's currency.
 Data is available starting from December 6, 2017.
 |SpendUSD|Spend USD|The total cost of all clicks.
 The cost is in US dollars.

-If you include share of voice (SOV) columns, your request must include at least one ID dimension column.
-For example, if you include one or more of these SOV columns:
+If you include share of voice (SOV) columns in your request, you must include at least one of the following dimension columns.

+- HotelGroupId
+- HotelId
+- SubAccountId

+The only other dimension column that you may specify is Date.
+If you specify any other dimension column, the request will succeed but the report's data will not be valid.

+The following are the SOV columns:

 - ClickShare
 - EligibleImpressions